 Getting Compensation for Injuries in Big Rig Collisions

 Injury victims in crashes involving big rigs may be eligible to claim many types of compensation or damages for their losses.
 Some of these damages are called economic damages, which are relatively easy to calculate, such as injury-related medical bills, surgical costs, and rehabilitation expenses.

 Another common source of economic damages is lost wages due to an inability to work.
-Finally, property damages, such as damage to your vehicle, also qualify as a possible source of economic damages.
+Finally, property damage, such as damage to your vehicle, also qualifies as a possible source of economic damages.

 Other forms of damages are noneconomic and are, therefore, not so easy to calculate.
 Determining the monetary value of these damages can depend on various factors, including the severity and permanency of your injuries, the extent and duration of the required medical treatment, and the impact of the injuries on your ability to work in the future.